-Miss Coull, Mr Waterfield, Mr Cooper, Mrs Green and Mrs Cable welcome you to the Year 6 homepage.
+Miss White, Mr Waterfield, Mrs Fleedwood and Mrs McConnell welcome you to the Year 6 homepage.
 Visit here to keep up-to-date with the latest information and events.
 Through this page, we will be sharing the children's activities and achievements.

 Remember to check for further details and information.